ysholqamy/code-test/README.md

 For the js part of the test please feel free to use any libraries that may help you **but do not use any non standard library packages for the Go service**.

 ## Frontend (JS)
-Include javascript into the index.html (supplied) that captures and posts every time on of the following events happens; this means you will be posting multiple time per visitor.
+Include javascript into the index.html (supplied) that captures and posts data every time one of the below events happens; this means you will be posting multiple times per visitor.
 Assume only 1 resize occurs.

   - if the screen resizes, the before and after dimensions
   - copy & paste (for each field)